emmajanedrews/base-template/_posts/2017-12-22-looking-back-on-2017--what-to-expect-in-2018.md

 Today, I want to take a quick minute to give you a recap of the 2017 real estate market, as well as give you an idea of what to expect in 2018.

 Compared to 2016, home sales in 2017 stayed about the same.
 There was just a slight reduction year over year.
 In 2016, about 5,000 homes sold throughout Southwest Indiana.
-When I say Southwest Indiana, I mean Vanderbilt County, Ward, Spencer, Perry, Posey, Dubois, and Gibson County.
+When I say Southwest Indiana, I mean Vanderburgh County, Warrick, Spencer, Perry, Posey, Dubois, and Gibson County.

 Nationally, home sales went up 0.3% in 2017.
 In 2018, we expect a 4% increase, which is fairly substantial.
 However, the government can definitely impact that with the tax reform.
 There are a couple of key points in the tax bill that could affect the housing market.
 Keep in mind that I am not an accountant, so I recommend speaking with one if you want to know more details.